 I really wanted to become an auto mechanic when I got out of school.
 To be able to get into Auto Shop in high school though, I needed my guidance counselor’s and mother’s approval to go into that class.
 My mother wanted me to take the sewing business over later on, which I had no interest in.
 I wasn’t able to get permission to go into the class because of that.
 (My guidance counselor was an older man over the age of 60, so he didn’t believe women should work on cars either and I wasn’t allowed into that class.)

 I was a part of a Car Club at one point.
-It was a good place to do a tune up and an oil change, as all the disposal cans and things like a car jack, that were right there to use.
-There was usually another member of the club was there at times, to help if I got stuck.
+It was a good place to do a tune up and an oil change, as all the disposal cans for old oil and coolant.
+There were things like a car jack, that were right there to use.
+There was usually another member of the club was there at times, to ask for help if I got stuck.
 If not, there was a phone on the wall with numbers next to it, so I could call for help.

 My last job in the auto parts business, consisted of being a parts counter person, working the register, and being commercial driver and parts person.
 I got to know a lot of mechanics, garage owners and managers, car dealers in the area and more how the mechanics of vehicles worked.

 I also had to learn to use different tools in order to be able to do the “free services” at the store.
 There were folks who wanted to learn, so I told them exactly what I was doing when I was installing something.
 I would show them exactly how to do it.
 It was the beginning of the business I would soon hope to start and run.